vladpalos/babel-plugin-remove-decorators/README.md

 # babel-plugin-remove-decorators
 A babel plugin that **removes all decorators** from the code.
 This is useful for testing purposes.
-It allows you to unit test the code that has decorators attached to it.
+It allows you to unit test the code that has decorators attached to it, by removing the decorator line before the transpilation.

 ## Example
 Turns this: